sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 each Jacobi block is solved with an
 [incomplete LU
 factorization](https://en.wikipedia.org/wiki/Incomplete_LU_factorization) (ILU),
-if complete LU factorization of the blocks is wanted, the program can be run with
+if a complete LU factorization of the blocks is wanted, the program can be run with

 ```shell